tulane-cmps6730/sp2025-qa/README.md

 - Pre-training objectives significantly impact downstream task performance, with models trained without NSP generally performing better on question answering tasks.

+- Error analysis revealed distinct patterns in how models fail: RoBERTa tends toward over-inclusion, DistilBERT is most susceptible to adversarial distractors, and ALBERT struggles primarily with article/punctuation precision.
+See the detailed error_analysis markdown for examples and patterns.

 ## Project Structure

 The repository is organized as follows: